sajjadGG/book-python/stdlib/operating-system/argparse.rst

     if __name__ == "__main__":
         app()

+You have 2 subcommands (the 2 functions): goodbye and hello:

 .. code-block:: console
-    :caption: You have 2 subcommands (the 2 functions): goodbye and hello

     $ python main.py --help
     Usage: main.py [OPTIONS] COMMAND [ARGS]...